Nerixyz/c2-portable-updater/README.md

 # Chatterino Portable Updater

 This is a drop-in replacement for the original Chatterino portable updater on Windows that used WinForms.
-This updater doesn't have any runtime dependencies (not even the CRT) and has a similar size (about 260KiB) to the original updater.
+This updater doesn't have any runtime dependencies (not even the CRT) unlike original updater (depends on .NET runtime).

 ## Building